 - Contains alcohol

-Specially formulated for low porosity hair, this hair mask claims to fortify hair and seal open ends.
-It can help get rid of split ends and make hair shiny and healthy.
+Specially formulated, this oil-based product for low porosity hair claims to fortify hair and seal open ends.
+This hair mask can help get rid of split ends and make hair shiny and healthy.

 - Helps nourish and repair damaged hair